 The journal does not charge publication fees or author honoraria.

-All content is published open access under the Creative Commons BY-NC-ND 4.0 license.
+All content is published open access under the Creative Commons BY-4.0 license.